sscdelft/sscdelft.github.io/members.md

 Hi!
 My name is Manuel and I am a PhD student of Martin van Gijzen.
 My research is in the field of numerical linear algebra, but I am also interested in model order reduction and optimal control.
 Besides math, I like tennis and skying as well as traveling.
 My last vacation was in China (see right).
 You can best contact me via [email](mailto:M.M.Baumann@tudelft.nl) or twitter [@ManuelMBaumann](https://twitter.com/ManuelMBaumann).

 <img align="right" src="images/reinaldo.jpg" height="150" />

 Vice President: [Reinaldo Astudillo]
 ---------------------------

 Hi!
-My name is Reinaldo and I am a PhD student of Martin van Gijzen.
-My research is in the field of numerical linear algebra, but I am also interested in model order reduction and optimal control.
+My name is Reinaldo and my Co-promotor and daily supervisor is dr.ir.
+Martin van Gijzen.
+My promotor is Prof dr.ir.
+Kess Vuik and my interest is Numerical linear algebra in general, focus on Krylov subspace methods, spectra and pseduspectra computations, linear systems, preconditioning.
+You can best contact me via [email](mailto:R.A.Astudillo@tudelft.nl).
-Besides math, I like tennis and skying as well as traveling.
-My last vacation was in China (see right).
-You can best contact me via [R.A.Astudillo@tudelft.nl](mailto:R.A.Astudillo@tudelft.nl).

 <img align="right" src="images/thea.jpg" height="150" />